stefanica/tinyinventory-frontend/README.md

 * 30% available live -> percentage available for live view on https://tinyinventory.com

 The whole project uses Docker for containerization and a VPS for deployment.
 The Docker images are updated when certain steps are done/ready, that's why there is a difference in the two percentages above.

+This is one of a 3-parts project: Frontend, Android App and Backend

 ## Technologies used:
 * JavaScript – core programming language
 * React – front-end library for building user interfaces.
 The website is build like a Single Page Application.
 * Bootstrap – CSS framework for responsive design and styling
 * HTML – markup language for page structure
+* Vite - build tool and development server for web projects.